katcipis/sophia/notes/talent-is-overrated.md

 of different design choices.
 It is a reflection of the "no fun" thing.
 Working with a good design is fun, coming up with one is not, it is hard deliberate work.
 It just does not pop up naturally.

+One example that popped on my head is how arrays and slices works on golang.
+It took one year from 4 very experienced people to come up with it, it is a sign of hard deliberate thought.

-Since incremental design seems like the best way to achieve true deliberate practice on software development it is good to think on alternative ways to get the feedback on design, besides the obvious feedback of the users (by the way, great design usually happens when the developer is also a user of what he is developing.
+Since incremental design seems like the best way to achieve true deliberate practice on software development it is good to think on alternative ways to get the feedback about your design, besides the obvious feedback of the users (by the way, great design usually happens when the developer is also a user of what he is developing.
 More on that on this [great Paul Graham essay](http://www.paulgraham.com/taste.html) )

-Some ways to get feedback.
+Now, some ways to get feedback about your design decisions.

 ##### Code review / Pair programming

 ##### Time + Change